 Acura NSX: A car formed from molten steel.
-No spoken words, vibrant art direction and strong audio with isolated vox of Van Halen's "Runnin' with the Devil" gets across the performance differentiator.
+No spoken words, vibrant art direction and strong audio with isolated vox of Van Halen's "Runnin' with the Devil" gets across the performance differentiator in this ad.

 Mountain Dew Kickstart: Puppymonkeybaby.
 Certain to be one of the most talked about ads of the game.
 This ad does an effective job of getting across the brand position - "three awesome things combined: DEW, Juice, Caffeine" - but fumbles on name recall.

-Heinz #MeetTheKetchups: Weiners on weiner dogs running to America's favorite ketchup line-up makes sense, even if Heinz mustard is a questionable stretch for the brand.
+Heinz #MeetTheKetchups: Weiners on weiner dogs running to America's favorite ketchup line-up makes sense in this ad, even if Heinz mustard is a questionable stretch for the brand.

 The winner of the $50 Visa® gift card and Pro Football Hall of Fame Collectible is Rhonda Reed.
 Thanks to all who participated in choosing the best positioning ad!
 Catch you again next year.

 Lorraine Kessler is Innis Maggiore's Principal Client Services & Positioning Strategist.